 Interview

-What got you two interested in Sophie Tucker?
+Let’s start at the beginning.
+Who got you two interested in Sophie Tucker?

 What was your family business?